pharo-open-documentation/pharo-wiki/General/SessionsManagement.md

 SessionManager default createCategory: aCategoryName.
 SessionManager default createCategory: aCategoryName after: anotherCategoryName.
 ```

+> It is not recommanded to register a new category before the System, Network or GUI ones.
+If you do, be sure of what you are doing.

 Then one can register classes in you new custom category: